 There are many places to find house sitting jobs like

-TrustedHousesitters – They are by far the most biggest resource for house sitting gigs, and they charge a fee of $119 to register as a house sitter on their website.
-They are one of the sites that do not ask for a background check for house sitters.
-This website has house sitting opportunities from the US, Europe, UK, Canada.
-Good place to start if just want to sign up for one website considering that they have a large number of houses listed.
+TrustedHousesitters – This website is by far the biggest resource for house sitting gigs, and it charges a fee of $119 to register as a house sitter on its website.
+It’s one of the sites that does not ask for a background check for house sitters.
+This website has house sitting opportunities in the US, Europe, UK, and Canada.
+It’s a good place to start if you just want to sign up for one website, considering that it has a large number of houses listed.

-Nomador.com – The fees to become a registered member for this website is $89 per year.
-They have house sitting gigs for France and other French-speaking countries exclusively.
-They are also expanding down under in Australia now.
-They have a ‘Discovery’ option where you can create your house sitter profile and send up to 3 applications without paying the full fees.
+Nomador – The fee to become a registered member of this website is $89 per year.
+It has house sitting gigs in France and other French-speaking countries exclusively.
+It’s also expanding down under in Australia now.
+It has a “Discovery” option where you can create your house sitter profile and send up to three applications without paying the full fees.

-Mindmyhouse.com – This website charges $20 per year for creating your house sitter profile.
-They have a relatively low number of houses listed when compared to the above sites.
-Mindmyhouse.com is an excellent place to get started if you are new to house sitting given the low fees.
+MindMyHouse – This website charges $20 per year for creating your house sitter profile.
+It has a relatively low number of houses listed when compared to the above sites.
+MindMyHouse is an excellent place to get started if you are new to house sitting given the low fees.

-Luxuryhousesitting.com – This website charges $25 per year to create your house sitter profile.
-They have house sitting gigs in many countries like Australia, UK, the US, Africa, Thailand and many more.
-They also have a 60-day refund policy if you are not happy with their service.
+LuxuryHouseSitting.com – This website charges $25 per year to create your house sitter profile.
+It has house sitting gigs in many countries like Australia, the UK, the US, Africa, Thailand, and many more.
+It also has a 60-day refund policy if you are not happy with their service.

-House Sitters America – This website has a fee of $30 per year to become a house sitter on their platform.
-They cater to only the US states.
+House Sitters America – This website has a fee of $30 per year to become a house sitter on its platform.
+It only caters to US states.

-House Sitters Canada – This is a relatively new startup in house sitting market.
-They only list houses in Canada.
-For a limited time, they have a 2-year free membership for house sitters (which is excellent news if you want to house sit in Canada).
+House Sitters Canada – This is a relatively new startup in the house sitting market.
+It only lists houses in Canada.
+For a limited time, it has a two year free membership for house sitters (which is excellent news if you want to house sit in Canada).

 How to get started as a house sitter?